|The Frankfurt-Tipp rating:|

 |Production country:||USA 2020|

-For the violinist Lucy (Lucy Hale) life runs in clear, levelled tracks.
-There's only one thing that really gets her upset: sex!
-When she doesn't succeed in getting involved in a round of dirty talk with her boyfriend, he prefers to enjoy internet porn rather than her.
-For Lucy this is a sign that she has to change something.
-First she sends her boyfriend into the desert and then she creates a sex-to-do list with the help of which she wants to get rid of her uptightness.
-So she takes her best friends on a tour of sex shops and strip clubs - but she doesn't learn the really important lessons about love there.
+For violinist Lucy (Lucy Hale), life runs in clear, leveled paths.
+There's only one thing that really throws her for a loop: sex!
+When she fails to engage in a round of dirty talk with her boyfriend, he'd rather pleasure himself with internet porn than with her.
+For Lucy, this is a sign that she needs to make a change.
+First she sends her boyfriend packing, then she creates a sex-to-do list to help her get rid of her uptightness.
+So she goes on a tour of sex shops and strip clubs with her best friends - but she doesn't learn the really important lessons about love there.

-"Good girls don't do that" is a light US comedy, but it has the same problem as its main character: She would like to be slippery, but in the end she is totally uptight.
-Some rather clumsy jokes (a farting horse at a wedding is the height of creativity) are supposed to hide that, but they don't really work.
-Now, you might think that this would push the movie into the category "absolute flop".
+Brave Girls Don't Do That is a light US comedy, but it has the same problem as its main character: she'd like to be raunchy, but ends up being totally uptight.
+Some rather clumsy gags (a farting horse at a wedding is the pinnacle of creativity) are supposed to hide this, but they don't really succeed.
+Now you might think that this would put the movie into the category of absolute failure.
 Surprisingly, this is not the case.
-Yes, it is neither really funny nor sexy.
-But at least in its own way it is somehow charming, which is why it works well as a romantic comedy in the end.
+Yes, it's neither really funny nor sexy.
+But it is at least kind of charming in its own way, which is why it ultimately works quite well as a romantic comedy.

-"Good girls don't do that" is nice entertainment that you could criticize a lot.
-But what he wants to achieve - to entertain a rather youthful audience for 90 minutes - he manages quite well despite his weaknesses.
-Viewers who would really mind the points of criticism are not part of the target audience anyway, and will probably not get the idea to buy a ticket for the film.
-However, if you are interested in the trailer, then this comedy will offer you exactly what you are promised.
-It's not really a great cinema, but it's a nice pastime.
-That's what the movie is for: Still worth seeing with some restrictions!
+Brave girls don't do that is nice entertainment, about which one could criticize a lot.
+But it accomplishes what it sets out to do - entertain a rather youthful audience well for 90 minutes - quite handily, despite its flaws.
+Viewers who would really be bothered by the criticisms are not part of the target audience anyway, and are unlikely to think of buying a movie ticket for the film.
+But if the trailer appeals to you, you'll get exactly what you're promised with this comedy.
+This is not quite great cinema, a nice pastime but it is all the same.
+For that you get a: Still worth seeing!